QuadSpinner/GeoGlyph-Docs/docs/IDE/Learning-Sidebar.md

 [img](...)

 ### GeoGlyph
-This tab contains the entire user guide for GeoGlyph 2, including device and macro reference.
+This tab contains the entire User Guide for GeoGlyph 2, including device and macro reference.

 [!NOTE]
 An internet connection is required to see the GeoGlyph documentation.